joreyp/jorey-website/README.md

-# jorey-website
+# Jorey's Personal Website
 Hi this is my personal website!
+This website is built using React and is hosted on Firebase!